julianofinck/project-time-tracker/README.md

 |😎 | Style | [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)[![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)|

 ## How to install
+### Set the directory of the worksheets
+You must have the company worksheets in local.
+A way of obtaining it is to access the company's Sharepoint, add the directory of the excel sheets as a shortcut to your OneDrive.
+If you have enabled OneDrive to mirror your cloud to your local computer, you will have the worksheets available.
+You must copy the path to this local directory and paste it as the environment variable `APONTAMENTOS_DIR` in the `.env`.

+### Install project
 ```shell
 # Create a virtual environment
 python3 -m venv .venv      # Linux